 {

-// get the user token from the request headers
+// Get the user token from the request headers

 HttpContext.Request.Headers.TryGetValue("UserToken", out StringValues userRole);